Raymond202212/2.-Prediction-of-Heart-Failure/README.md

 ## Acknowledgments

 * I am grateful to Dr. Thomas Trappenberg for the instruction of ML course and the bootcamp for teaching & providing the framework.
+Iam also thankful to the knowledge sharing within the linkedin community.